We are proud of the technology that we have at our offices to help serve you. This equipment can make each appointment more effective and efficient.

-What are digital x-rays?
-Instead of using the traditional method of x-raying, which includes waiting for film to develop, digital x-rays use digital sensors, which are placed in your mouth to take pictures of your teeth.
+Instead of using the traditional method of x-raying, which includes waiting for film to develop, digital x-rays use digital sensors.
+These sensors are placed in your mouth to take pictures of your teeth.

-Digital x-rays are quicker, provide less discomfort, and use up to 90 percent less radiation than traditional x-rays.
+Digital x-rays are faster, provide less discomfort, and use up to 90 percent less radiation than traditional x-rays.
 Some other benefits include:

 Oral Cancer Screening

-Oral cancer screening is an important part of keeping your mouth (and body) healthy.
-Part of the process includes looking for little red or white patches or mouth sores along your cheeks, gums, and tongue.
-Sometimes a blue dye rinse will be used.
-If you have removable false teeth, they will need to be taken off to inspect the gums underneath.
+Oral cancer screening is an important part of keeping your mouth and body healthy.
+Part of the process includes looking for little red or white patches or sores along your cheeks, gums, and tongue.
+Sometimes a blue dye rinse will be used to help us identify lesions or other abnormalities.

-An intraoral camera is a lightweight, small camera (it sometimes looks like a pen) that we can easily insert in your mouth to get a better look at your teeth.
+An intraoral camera is a small lightweight camera that sometimes looks like a pen.
+We can easily insert into your mouth to get a better look at your teeth.
 As the camera is moved around in your mouth, the image is shown on a monitor.
-We can get a better look at your teeth, and with the enlarged imaging, we can better spot and diagnose any issues.
+We can get a better look at your teeth.
+With the enlarged imaging, we can easily spot and diagnose any issues.